adobe-platform/porter/docs/faq.md

 > I ran `docker kill` and my container didn't restart.
 What gives?

-Porter starts containers with `--restart=always`.
+Porter starts containers with `--restart=on-failure:5`.
 It would be pathological for docker to ignore its own kill command.
 Exit the container with a non-zero exit code (e.g. `exit 1`, throw an exception) and you'll see that containers _are_ restarted.

 > I rebooted my instance and it didn't work